tursodatabase/turso-docs/libsql/client-access/javascript-typescript-sdk.md

 :::

+### Create a database client object for local and remote access

-Call the `createClient` factory function and invoke it with your database URL and [long-lived authentication token] obtained using the Turso CLI:
+For local and remote access, call the `createClient` factory function and invoke it with your database URL and [database client authentication token] obtained using the Turso CLI:

 ```ts
 const client = createClient({